Nursery and Transition

 Our philosophy is to provide the very best in Early Years care and tuition.

-From September 2020, children can join our Nursery and Transition in the term they turn 2.5 and 3 years old respectively.
-However, from September 2021 we will only accept children after their third birthday.
+From September 2020, children can join our Nursery and Transition in the term they turn 2 and 3 years old respectively.

 Our Nursery and Transition children learn through a balance of planned and child-initiated play based activities both indoors and outside.
 Above all, the aim is for the children to enjoy their learning, therefore making the transition from home to school a happy experience.